dcdeepesh/DiscordIPC/README.md

 [![Nuget badge](https://img.shields.io/nuget/v/Dec.DiscordIPC)](https://www.nuget.org/packages/Dec.DiscordIPC/)

+> After months of being dormant, DiscordIPC is now back into active development (hooray!).
+> It is currently going through a complete architectural overhaul.

 DiscordIPC is a wrapper for Discord's IPC-based RPC.
 It supports all commands and events unlike the other wrappers that support only presence related commands and events.

 ## Before you use it